petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-contact-us-page.md

    ![Style the form.](./creating-the-contact-us-page/images/04.gif)

+1. Publish the page.

 This is how the Contact Us page should look like once it is finished:

 ![The Contact Us page should look like this once it's finished.](./creating-the-contact-us-page/images/05.png)

-Now that the Contact Us Page is complete, let's [create the Careers page](./creating-the-careers-page.md).
+Now that the Contact Us Page is complete, let's [create the Careers page.](./creating-the-careers-page.md)